rackerlabs/support-how-to/content/cloud-servers/add-and-remove-glusterfs-servers.md

     nova boot --image bb02b1a3-bc77-4d17-ab5b-421d89850fca --flavor performance1-4 web3

-You could also use the [Rackspace Cloud Control Panel](/how-to/create-a-cloud-server) to create the new server.
+You can also use the [Rackspace Cloud Control Panel](/how-to/create-a-cloud-server) to create the new server.

 ### Add the server to the Rackspace custom network

 In the previous article, you added a Rackspace custom network.

-1. Get the UUID of the network by using the following `nova` command:
+1. Get the Universal Unique Identifer (UUID) of the network by using the following `nova` command:

        nova network-list

 2. After you have the UUID, associate the new host with it.

-   Replace `UUID` in the following command with the actual UUID (for example, 5492de89-1497-4aa0-96eb-bcdd55e1195c). `web03` is the host name of the server that you want to add.
+   Replace `UUID` in the following command with the actual UUID (for example, `5492de89-1497-4aa0-96eb-bcdd55e1195c1`). `web03` is the host name of the server that you want to add.

        nova network-associate-host UUID web03

 You can also use the Rackspace Cloud Control panel to associate a server with your existing network.

 When you are done, the new server should have the IP address 192.168.0.3 on interface `/dev/eth3`.
-That is the address that GlusterFS will use to communicate with the other server.
+That is the address that GlusterFS uses to communicate with the other server.

 ### Format the partition and install GlusterFS

+Use the following steps to format the server partition and install GlusterFS:

-1. Use SSH to log in to the server.
+1. Use Secure Shell (SSH) to log in to the server.

-2. Using the instructions from the [previous article](/how-to/set-up-a-two-server-glusterfs-array), install GlusterFS and format the `bricks` partition as follows:
+2. By using the instructions from the [previous article](/how-to/set-up-a-two-server-glusterfs-array), install GlusterFS and format the `bricks` partition as follows:

         apt-get update
         apt-get install -y glusterfs-server glusterfs-client